teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

 numpy.savetxt("subset1_cleaner.txt", subset1, fmt="%2.3f", delimiter=",")
 ```

-We can also just open files and write text.  __Note__ that this will not work for exporting numpy arrays.
+We can also just open files and write text.  __Note__ that this will not work for writing numpy arrays to files.

 Add this to libs_and_data.py: